 Website Management Plan.
 Any business with a WordPress website that needs it professionally managed, maintained, secured, and improved on an ongoing monthly basis.
 From sole traders (Lite, $300/mo) to large enterprises (Complete, $9,000/mo).
 10 plans across 4 tiers.
 One plan per site.

 Ecommerce Management Plan.
-Any business with an online store (WooCommerce, Shopify, or custom) that needs it professionally managed — including product updates, checkout & payments, store operations, and performance.
-From entry ecommerce ($650/mo) to high-volume stores ($11,000/mo).
-9 plans across 3 tiers.
+Webgold's managed ecommerce support track — part of Support alongside SMP, not a separate customer product tier.
+Any business with an online store (WooCommerce, Shopify, or custom) that needs it professionally managed: product updates, checkout & payments, store operations, and performance.
+9 plans across 3 tiers: Essential / Growth / Enterprise × Starter / Business / Enterprise. $650–$11,000/mo.
 One plan per store.
-A client with both a content site and a store takes an SMP + an EMP.
+A client with both a content site and a store takes both SMP + EMP.
+DEC-011 Resolved

 Organisations at a strategic decision point needing scoped diagnostic, design, or build work under the Clarity, Command, or Intelligence project tiers.
 Often the entry path to SMP/EMP managed service relationships.